How Environment Variables Work in MCP

 }

-Storing API keys directly in MCP config files is convenient but has security risks.
-Here are better approaches:
+Storing API keys directly in MCP config files is convenient for personal use but has security risks, especially in team environments.
+Here are approaches for integrating with secrets managers:

 #!/bin/bash